-While there is no question that dynamic file analysis is a practical and useful tool, as time went on, the limitations of the technology surfaced.
+While there is no question that dynamic file analysis is a practical and useful tool, as time has gone on, the limitations of the technology have become apparent.
 It’s understandable that bad actors have gone to school on sandboxes to understand exactly how sandboxes work, what the weaknesses are and how to exploit those weaknesses.

 Challenges

-Let’s take a step back and look at just some of the challenges security professionals are faced with when relying heavily on sandboxes, then explain how complex binary analysis can help.
+Let’s take a step back and look at some of the challenges security professionals are faced with when relying heavily on sandboxes.

 1. Too many files to keep up with